sajalverma17/GitBranchDiffer/README.md

 cd GitBranchDiffer
 ```

-Open the `GitBranchDiffer.sln`, build and then run.
+Open the `GitBranchDiffer.sln` and build the solution.

 ### Test
 To test, use the `dotnet test` command on project inside the `\tests` directory.
 A [test repository](https://github.com/sajalverma17/GitBranchDiffer-TestAsset) is used to run tests on, and is added as a submodule to this repository.